-The Southwest Whale Ecology Study (SouWEST) is a recently established collaborative science program which integrates the research expertise of Western Whale Research (WWR), the Centre for Marine Science and Technology (CMST) at Curtin University, and the community outreach experience of the Dunsborough Coast and Land Care (D-CALC) group.
+The Southwest Whale Ecology Study (SouWEST) is a collaborative science program established a decade ago which integrates the research expertise of Western Whale Research (WWR), Oceans Blueprint, the Centre for Marine Science and Technology (CMST) at Curtin University, and in the past the community outreach experience of the Dunsborough Coast and Land Care (D-CALC) group.
 Together, we aim to ensure the long-term conservation of whales and their critical habitats in Southwestern Australia.

 Why the Southwest?

 Iconic cetacean species, such as the humpback, blue, southern right, and minke whale are listed internationally as high priority species for conservation due to their vulnerable/endangered status.
 These whales use Southwestern Australia for migrating, resting and/or calving each year.
 Not only does the Geographe Bay area provide key habitat for whales of a variety of species, but it is one of the very few locations in the world where the largest of these animals, the blue whale, migrates within hundreds of meters of the coast.